letsencrypt/boulder/test/challsrv/README.md

 ## Standalone `challsrv`

-The standalone `challsrv` binary lets you run a HTTP-01 and DNS-01 challenge server that external programs can add/remove challenge responses to using a management HTTP API.
+The standalone `challsrv` binary lets you run HTTP-01 and DNS-01 challenge servers that external programs can add/remove challenge responses to using a management HTTP API.

 This is used by the Boulder integration tests to easily add/remove TXT records